The London Eye

-We’ve compiled the most important facts about the London Eye, including our tips on buying tickets, to make sure you don’t miss out on the giant ferris wheel!
+We’ve compiled the most important facts about the London Eye, including our tips on buying tickets, to make sure you don’t miss out on the giant Ferris wheel!

 London Eye: the most spectacular view of London

 The London Eye has stood in the heart of the capital since the year 2000, which is why it is also referred to as the Millennium Wheel.
 Although only actually intended to operate for a couple of years to mark the turn of the millennium, it has become a permanent feature due to its enormous popularity with tourists.
-The hype surrounding the ferris wheel also caught the attention of the soft drinks company Coca Cola, which has been the official sponsor since 2015 and lent its name to the Coca Cola London Eye.

 A special time of the evening: when the London Eye lights up

-At a height of 443 feet, the London Eye is the tallest ferris wheel in Europe and the fourth tallest in the world.
+At a height of 443 feet, the London Eye is the tallest Ferris wheel in Europe and the fourth tallest in the world.
 It has a total of 32 passenger capsules.
-For the first four years after being opened at the turn of the millennium, it was even the tallest ferris wheel in the world.
+For the first four years after being opened at the turn of the millennium, it was even the tallest Ferris wheel in the world.
 From the London Eye you get a magnificent view of many of London’s famous sights, including nearby Big Ben and the Houses of Parliament.

 Tip: Watching the sun go down from the London Eye is an unforgettable experience!

 The London Eye revolves continuously at a constant speed of around 10 inches/s.
 Owing to the fact that it moves so slowly, a ride in one of the hi-tech glass capsules takes around 30 minutes and the wheel doesn’t stop, as you can get on and off while it’s in motion.
 You’ll have plenty of time to pick out London’s famous sights with the help of interactive screens or a map available from the ticket office.
-This is also a marvelous opportunity for taking photos.
+This is also a marvellous opportunity for taking photos.
 The great thing about the capsules is that they offer a fascinating 360 degree view, so there’s no risk of missing anything!
-In clear weather you can even see as far as Windsor Castle, 25 miles away!
+In clear weather, you can even see as far as Windsor Castle, 25 miles away!

 A ride on the London Eye is definitely an experience not to be missed!

-I was initially somewhat skeptical, as I’m not a great fan of standard tourist attractions.
+I was initially somewhat sceptical, as I’m not a great fan of standard tourist attractions.
 However, the ride absolutely blew me away!
 There’s ample time to view all the sights from a very different perspective and take photos or do some filming.
 The view is simply breathtaking and well worth the money.

 Tickets for the London Eye